backstrap/backstrap/README.md

 and as a Composer component on [Packagist][packagist].
 The project depends on Backbone, Bootstrap, jQuery and Underscore.
-Unless you've built your own Bootstrap theme, you'll also want to use the [bootstrap-default][] theme.
+Unless you've built your own Bootstrap theme, you'll also want to use the [bootstrap-default][bsdefault] theme.
 With Composer, just add

 	"backstrap/backstrap": ">0.1",
 	"components/bootstrap-theme": "~3.0"

-to your composer.json "require".
+to your composer.json "require" to get started.

 The core Backstrap object is based heavily on
 Joe Stelmach's nifty [laconic.js][laconic] package,